followthemoney.property

 1from banal import is_mapping, as_bool

-2from typing import TYPE_CHECKING, cast, Any, List, Optional, TypedDict
+2from typing import TYPE_CHECKING, Any, List, Optional, TypedDict

 3